generalized-intelligence/GAAS/software/scene_retrieving/README.md

 # Scene Retrieving

 Enabling the drone to recover its pose in a predefined map.
-By recovering its pose in a map, the drone can eliminate its acculated pose error.
+By recovering its pose in a map, the drone can eliminate its accumulated pose error.
 At the same time, the drone is capable of flying to a selected target in RVIZ.

 ### How To Use